Dimitri Davidović: Playing career

 Davidović was a professional soccer player during 16 years in the first divisions of Europe.

-FK Partizan
+Partizan

-Born in Aleksandrovac, Yugoslavia, Davidović started his career with FK Partizan going through all selections and played professionally there for five years.
+Born in Belgrade, Yugoslavia, Davidović started his career with FK Partizan going through all selections and played professionally there for five years.
 With the club, he won the Yugoslavian championship and played in the finals of the European Cup.

 Oakland Clippers

 In 1967, Davidovic signed with the Oakland Clippers of the National Professional Soccer League.
 They won both the Western Division and league championships that year.
 In 1968, the NPSL merged with the United Soccer Association to form the North American Soccer League.
 Davidovic remained with the Clippers in 1968, but the team withdrew from the league at the end of the season.

 NEC Nijmegen

 1969–1971, where he led the team as captain.